Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/local-docker-env.md

 - Upon login docker should start automatically
 - Within a command prompt simply enter: `docker version` to confirm docker has been installed correctly.

+- Follow the steps `here <https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c>`_ to share your C drive with docker.

 ### 2. Pull the Dev Environment Image
 ```
 docker pull blockchainlg/dapp-dev-env